alexrindone/iapp-stream/README.md

-# iapp-stream
+# app-stream
-Test stream for IAPP using NodeJS and React
+Test stream for using NodeJS and React